Delayed-Gitification/nano_tools/README.md

 This enables one to, for example, generate 96 uniquely barcoded PCR products using 8 forward and 12 reverse primers.

 The algorithm accounts for Nanopore's relatively high error rate and lack of positional precision.
 For each read it:
-1. Takes the first and last N bases (default 100)
+1. Takes the first and last N bases (default 100).
+The first part is used to search for forward primers/barcodes and the last part is used for reverse primers/barcodes
 2. Searches for (partial) matches to each barcode using the rapidfuzz library - this allows for insertions/deletions and mismatches.
-3. (Optionally) does the same for the reverse complement
+3. Repeats steps 1 and 2 for the reverse complement of the read (this can be disabled)
 4. Filters for matches that confidently match only a single unique barcode or barcode pair
 5. Writes each out to a separate fastq.gz file